-(The Board of Governors reserves the right to amend fees after the printing of this statement.)
+(The Board of Govemors reserves the right to amend fees after the printing of this statement.)
 These regulations apply to tuition and mandatory supplemental fees.
 They cover the various charges which would be incurred for reasons of late payment or late registration.
-The 2020-2021 fees schedule is in effect for a period of September 1, 2020 to August 31, 2021 and applies to all graduate students whether registered in regular or part-time degree programs.
-Please consult the Accounts and Cashiers website for the official graduate fees.
+The 20242025-2026 fees schedule is in effect for a period of September 1, 2024 2025 to August 31, 2025-2026 and applies to all graduate students whether registered in regular or part-time degree programs.
+Please consult the Registrar's Office website for the official graduate fees.